aabasova/Seminar/README.md

 # Seminar

 This project is my seminar.
-The goal of this project is support future students at learning advanced concepts of the Java programming language.
+The goal of this project is to support future students in learning advanced concepts of the Java programming language.
 The relevant concepts are Java Database Control (JDBC) and XML.

 <img src="/docs/Main-Gui.png" width="600" height="400">